 Finish: I note a resemblance of an astringent, clean taste, perhaps Listerine.
 But not in a bad way.
 I get the vanilla in the finish, a bit like those vanilla flavored pipe tobacco some guys smoke.
 Again, it is very well balanced.
 The finish lingers; Glenmorangie is not one of those whiskies that disappears down your gullet without a trace.

 Bottom line: This Highlander has a lot more going for it than your basic Speysider.
 It has character, and though some of the aromas seem a bit pedestrian — Listerine and vanilla — they work together in a whole that is satisfying.
-For the price of an everyday dram — about the same as price here as Johnny Walker Black — you get something that has a lot more character.
+For the price of an everyday dram — about the same as price here as Johnnie Walker Black — you get something that has a lot more character.